CrossTM/Prometheus/README.md

 # Prometheus
 Retrotheus - The code in the early stages, that displays the wavefunctions.

-Promtheus - The current code.
+Prometheus - The current code.